guvilla85/guvilla85/README.md

 ---

+# Disclamimer
+#### The images and logos featured on this GitHub Pages site are solely for illustrative purposes and to visually represent the training programs and courses I have completed.
+They are not being used for any commercial purposes.

+---

 # 👤About me
 #### I am Gustavo Almeida Villa, a Computer Networks professional currently specializing in Cybersecurity, Cloud Infrastructure, and Identity and Access Management (IAM), alongside automation scripting and programming.
 Driven by innovation, I am highly interested in AI and Machine Learning tools, with a specific focus on how to secure them against emerging threats.